b13/justincase/README.md

 _justincase_ requires TYPO3 v9.5.0 or later.

-## ToDo
+## Configuration

-It would be REALLY cool, if an option could define whether you want this option handling 404/200 or as a redirect.

-Currently, you can add
+As a web developer, sometimes the team wants a 307 redirect, and sometimes to just work as everything would be lower-case.

+_justincase_ does the latter ("just pretend it works") and receives the URL, processes the URL further by default, however you can configure the extension on a per-site basis to do redirects instead, by modifying the site configuration yaml file and adding these lines at the bottom:

     settings:
         redirectOnUpperCase: true

-to your site configuration to enable redirects.

 ## License